kellytran3k/kellytran3k.github.io/_pages/about.md

 # Personal Interests

 **genshin impact**
-let's play a game some time :)
+let's play a gamer together some time :)

 **food**
-in my free time you'll find me watching food reviews or cooking yummy foods. sometime in the near future, i want to do an international food tour!
+in my free time you'll find me watching food reviews or. sometime in the near future, i want to do an international food tour!

 **k-pop**
 it's what i mostly listen to when i code lol. the combination of bubble gum pop and not understanding the lyrics is quite euphoric.

 **tv shows**
-currently: fumetsu no anata e (to your eternity), attack on titan
+currently: fumetsu no anata e (to your eternity), attack on titan, spy x family

 </div>